Georgia College congratulates local students for making the President’s List

-MILLEDGEVILLE, GA (06/08/2022)– Georgia College recognizes its students from the College of Health Sciences for their outstanding work for the 2022 spring semester.
+MILLEDGEVILLE, GA (06/08/2022)– Georgia College recognizes its students from the John H. Lounsbury College of Education for their outstanding work for the 2022 spring semester.
 They have made the President’s List.

 Georgia College, the state’s designated public liberal arts university, combines the educational experience expected at esteemed private liberal arts colleges with the affordability of public higher education.